-Stalingrad, published in 1998, won the first Samuel Johnson Prize, the Wolfson Prize for History and the Hawthornden Prize for Literature in 1999.
+Stalingrad, first published in 1998, won the first Samuel Johnson Prize, the Wolfson Prize for History and the Hawthornden Prize for Literature in 1999.
 Berlin – The Downfall 1945, published in 2002, was accompanied by a BBC Timewatch programme on his research into the subject.
 It has been a No. 1 Bestseller in seven countries apart from Britain, and in the top five in another nine countries.
 The book received the first Longman-History Today Trustees’ Award.

 In May 2004, he published The Mystery of Olga Chekhova, which describes the experiences of the Chekhov and Knipper families from before the Russian revolution until after the Second World War.
 His Russian research assistant Dr Lyubov Vinogradova and he then edited and translated the war time papers of the novelist Vasily Grossman, published in September 2005 as A Writer at War – Vasily Grossman with the Red Army 1941-1945.